proto0654/aeroline/memory-bank/progress.md

 - `modal-test.js` (old test file).
 - `ModalCancelledError.js` (custom error class).
 - `date-range-picker.js` (replaced by Vue component).
-- `assets/vue/components/forms/BecomeClientForm.vue` (Deleted)
+- `assets/vue/components/forms/BecomeClientForm.vue` (Deleted).
 - `List.js` (Old table library, replaced by vue3-easy-data-table).
+- `demo-test.html` (Deleted by user).
+- `CHANGELOG.md` (Deleted by user).
+- `demo-detailed-calculation.md` (Deleted by user).

 ## Progress Summary

 - **What's Working:**

   - Vue 3 setup with Vite, Pinia, DaisyUI, Tailwind CSS is functional.
   - Global modal system (`GlobalModalHost.vue`) is implemented and correctly works with Vue components like `NewsDetailModal.vue`.
   - Date range filtering for news (`NewsPageContainer.vue`, `DateRangeFilter.vue`, `DateRangePickerVue.vue`) is successfully implemented and filters news based on selected range, including setting a default initial range and live updates/clearing.
   - News data is loaded from `assets/data/news.json`.
   - Basic news grid display (`NewsGrid.vue`) and card rendering (`NewsCard.vue`) match the original HTML structure and styling.
   - ✅ **COMPLETED**: News block on the main page is now a functional Vue component displaying the latest 3 news and using the global modal for details, including an 'isNew' indicator.
   - ✅ **COMPLETED**: 'Become a Client' button on index.html now directly links to user-create.html, and related modal logic and component were removed.
   - ✅ **COMPLETED**: Tables on `senders-receivers.html` and `service-acts.html` have been refactored to use a reusable Vue 3 component `EasyDataTableWrapper.vue` based on `vue3-easy-data-table`, ensuring unified sorting, filtering, and pagination.
+  - ✅ **COMPLETED**: Cargo Calculator forms have been thoroughly refactored to ensure robust state management across different modes and tabs, with intelligent input formatting and the replacement of VeeValidate with custom components.

 - **What's Left to Do:**

   - Vue pagination component (`NewsPagination.vue`) needs to be fully integrated and handle page changes, including updating displayed news and scrolling.
   - Integration with a real Bitrix CMS API for news data (future phase).
   - Refactoring of other pages/modules to Vue 3.

 - **Current Status:** Core functionality (data loading, filtering, modal display) for the MVP news page refactoring is complete.
 Pagination is the main remaining task for this phase.
 Tables on `senders-receivers.html` and `service-acts.html` successfully refactored to use `EasyDataTableWrapper.vue`.
+Cargo Calculator forms are now robust and user-friendly.

 - **Known Issues:** No critical issues for the current scope.
 Minor styling adjustments might be needed during final polishing.

 **Note:** All future entries and modifications to this memory bank should be written in English.